girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Videos/Adaboost Algorithm/README.md

 - It needs a quality dataset.
 - Noisy data and outliers have to be avoided before adopting an Adaboost algorithm.

+## AdaBoost Limitation

+- The resulting “flat” probability distribution of AdaBoost is its main limitation.
+Depending on your use case, it may not be an issue for you.
+Say if you only care about assigning the correct class, then the prediction probability is less relevant.
+- However, if you care more about the probability itself, you may want to use Random Forest, which provides you with probability predictions such as 9% or 78%, as shown in the rain prediction modeling above.
+This is in contrast to AdaBoost, where all predictions are much closer to 50%.